gatemezing/awesome-semantics-on-rails/readme.md

 ### Community Effort

-* [Ontorail project](https://app.ontorail.org/ontorail) - UIC project with a web application listing some conversions to semantics and glossaries
+* [Ontorail project](https://app.ontorail.org/ontorail) - UIC project with a web application listing some conversions to semantics and glossaries.